 Upcycled Bike Hanger

 No wildlife was harmed in designer Andreas Scheiger's take on an animal trophy wall.
 Scheiger used old bicycle parts—specifically the seats and handlebars—to form what looks like a head and antlers attached to a wooden plate.
-The result is a sturdy wall-mounted unit that has plenty of hanging capacity for jackets, bags, umbrellas, and even bikes.
+The result is a sturdy wall-mounted hanging organization unit that has plenty of hanging capacity for jackets, bags, umbrellas, and even bikes.
 Not only is the idea functional, but it creates an attractive hanging storage solution for display in the living area.Continue to 4 of 12 below.

 Pegboard in the Kitchen

 Elizabeth Joan Designs created this pegboard storage board to clean out a messy utensil drawer.
-Joan purchased pegboard and hooks from a hardware store, hung them in an easily accessible spot in her kitchen, then arranged her utensils in a decorative (but functional) design.
+Joan purchased pegboard and hooks from a hardware store, hung them in an easily accessible spot in her kitchen, then arranged her utensils in a decorative (but functional) hanging storage design.
 Utilize the idea in your own space to say goodbye to drawer diving for your favorite kitchen tools.Continue to 5 of 12 below.

 Not Just a Shoe Cabinet

-The IKEA TRONES shoe cabinet is an affordable storage solution that's both practical and pretty.
+The IKEA TRONES shoe cabinet is an affordable hanging storage idea that's both practical and pretty.
 Although the cabinets were designed to store shoes, they can be hung anywhere in your home for convenient small-item storage.
 Their narrow depth makes them especially suitable to tap the storage potential in tight areas, such as a bathroom or hallway.Continue to 6 of 12 below.

 Shoes somehow always seem to find their way into a messy pile at the door, but they can also be stored vertically to maximize your space.
-This DIY dowel shelving looks like an artsy piece of furniture, yet it's a practical way to keep your shoes off the floor.
+This DIY dowel shelving looks like an artsy piece of furniture, yet it's a practical way to approach hanging organization and keep your shoes off the floor.
 It's easy and inexpensive to make and can be customized to your space and storage needs.Continue to 7 of 12 below.